immcantation/scoper/README.md

 SCOPer
 -------------------------------------------------------------------------------

-SCOPer Provides a computational framework for identification of B cell clonal relationships from  Adaptive Immune Receptor Repertoire sequencing (AIRR-Seq) data.
+SCOPer provides a computational framework for the identification of B cell clonal relationships from Adaptive Immune Receptor Repertoire sequencing (AIRR-Seq) data.
+It includes methods for assigning clonal identifiers using sequence identity, hierarchical clustering, and spectral clustering.
 SCOPer is part of the [Immcantation](http://immcantation.readthedocs.io) analysis framework.

 Contact